BlackToppStudios/Jagati/README.md

 ## Current Test Coverage

 Tests can be a good source of examples.
 Each test case occupies its own subdirectory in the Test/ directory.
-Each directory has a test.rb file with some (hopefully) simple to read ruby code that scrapes cmake caches and other files CMake leaves around to verify the Jagati works.
+Each directory has a test.rb file with some (hopefully) simple to read ruby code that scrapes CMake caches and other files CMake leaves around to verify the Jagati works.
 This is a brief summary of each test that might be a decent example (The best is FileLists):